-To reduce its exposure to the volatility caused by the surcharge for certain metal alloys (Alloy Adjustment Factor) comprised in the price of stainless steel charged by its suppliers, Valmet has entered into average-price swap agreements for nickel.
-The Alloy Adjustment factor is based on monthly average-prices of its components of which nickel is the most significant.
-As at December 31, 2017 Valmet had outstanding average-price swap agreements for nickel amounting to 18 metric tons (0 metric tons).
+To reduce its exposure to the volatility caused by the surcharge for certain metal alloys (Alloy Adjustment Factor) comprised in the price of stainless steel charged by its suppliers, Valmet may enter into average-price swap agreements for nickel.
+The Alloy Adjustment Factor is based on monthly average-prices of its components of which nickel is the most significant.
+As at December 31, 2019 Valmet had 54 metric tons outstanding average-price swap agreements for nickel (0 metric tons).

-The following table presenting the sensitivity analysis of the commodity prices based on financial instruments, comprises the net aggregate amount of commodities bought through forward contracts and swaps but excludes the anticipated future consumption of raw materials and electricity.
+The following table presenting the sensitivity analysis of the commodity prices comprises the net aggregate amount of commodities bought through forward contracts and swaps but excludes the anticipated future consumption of raw materials and electricity.

 A 10 percent change upwards or downwards in commodity prices would have the following effects, net of taxes:

-Cash flow hedge accounting has been applied for electricity forward contracts.
-The effective portion of derivatives is recognized in ‘Equity’ and the ineffective portion is recognized through profit or loss.
-Hedge accounting is not applied to nickel agreements and the change in the fair value is recorded through profit or loss.
+Cash flow hedge accounting has been applied to electricity forward contracts.
+The effective portion of derivatives is recognized in Equity and the ineffective portion is recognized through Consolidated statement of income.
+Hedge accounting is not applied to nickel agreements and the change in the fair value is recorded through Consolidated statement of income.